 Kurohanpen fry is a common homemade dish and a popular item in the prepared food sections of supermarkets.
 This fried version of kurohanpen concentrates the savory flavor of the fish and the crispiness from frying, making it a beloved everyday dish for everyone, from children to adults.

-• Kurohanpen (黒はんぺん): A gray-colored, semi-circular fish cake made from ground fish, a specialty of Shizuoka Prefecture.
+- Kurohanpen (黒はんぺん): A gray-colored, semi-circular fish cake made from ground fish, a specialty of Shizuoka Prefecture.

-• Oden (おでん): A Japanese one-pot dish containing various ingredients like boiled eggs, daikon radish, and fishcakes in a flavorful broth.
+- Oden (おでん): A Japanese one-pot dish containing various ingredients like boiled eggs, daikon radish, and fishcakes in a flavorful broth.

-The information published on this site (Piggy's Grandma of Japan) is a summary and adaptation of information found on the Ministry of Agriculture, Forestry and Fisheries of Japan (MAFF) website, "Our Regional Cuisines".
+The information about regional cuisine featured on this website (Piggy's Grandma of Japan) is summarized and adapted from the Ministry of Agriculture, Forestry and Fisheries of Japan (MAFF) website, "Our Regional Cuisines"Additional commentary is provided based on the unique experiences and perspectives of the site's editors.

-The copyright for the original information belongs to the Ministry of Agriculture, Forestry and Fisheries of Japan.
+The copyright for the original content regarding regional cuisine belongs to the Ministry of Agriculture, Forestry and Fisheries of Japan.

-The summaries and adaptations provided on this site are for informational purposes only, and Piggy's Grandma of Japan does not guarantee their accuracy or completeness.
-Please refer to the original page on the MAFF website for complete and accurate information.
+The summaries and adaptations published on this site are intended for informational purposes only.
+Piggy's Grandma of Japan does not guarantee the accuracy or completeness of this information.
+For the most accurate and complete details, please refer to the original pages on the MAFF website.